All of these restaurants emphasize local ingredients,

 290 Figueroa Street at Wharf No. 2 and Del Monte Avenue

 The Wharf Marketplace is Monterey’s newly remodeled, go-to fresh, local market with free 24-minute parking.
-Features the best-grown Salinas Valley lettuces and vegetables, artisanal cheeses, wines and draft beer.
+Features The best-grown Salinas Valley lettuces and vegetables, artisanal cheeses, wines, draft beer, and other tasty food and drink options from Monterey County.
 The Café & Grab-n-Go selections are designed to satisfy your cravings for every meal.
 Catering made easy for any staff breakfast or lunch and ready-to-take home dinners are sure to delight.
 Comfortable indoor/outdoor seating available.
-Open daily 5:30am–7pm; Taste It Thursdays offer complimentary wine and beer tasting with onebite wonders 4:30–6:30pm.
+Open daily 5:30am–7pm; Taste It Thursdays offer complimentary wines and beer tasting with one-bite wonders 4:30-6:30pm.

 The Haute Enchilada